 Part 1 only - The Council must grant planning permission for development of enough suitable plots to meet the demand indicated by part 1 of the register.
 The land must be suitable for self-build or custom-housebuilding in general, but it doesn't need to be provided to people on the register or to meet their particular requirements.

 Applications to join the register

-If you want to join the new register, please use our application form, which has been designed to guide you through the process and make sure you have included all the necessary information and evidence.
+If you want to join the new register, use our application form.
+This will guide you through the process and make sure you have included all the necessary information and evidence.
 You need to apply in writing, but you can send your application by email or by post provided you include all the necessary information and evidence.

 Application form (PDF)

 To apply you will need to provide all of the following:

 - your name and address,